opensource-nepal/py-nepali/SECURITY.md

 ## Disclaimer

-The nepali project is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+The py-nepali project is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
 In no event shall the package maintainers or contributors be liable for any claim, damages, or other liability arising from the use of the nepali project or any security-related incidents.

 ## Contact